blynkkk/news/README.md

 # Posting news
 You can update your customers with any latest news.
 When new content is available, it will be automatically shown in a popup.
-Users can close the popup or it will auto-close in 8 seconds.
+Users can close the popup.

-IMAGE

 ## Setup
 1. Create a new **public** GitHub repository